eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-archetype.md

 ```
 This is syntax on Windows will:
 1. Generate a custom assembly into the `C:\archetype` folder.
 2. The custom assembly will accept all of the defaults without prompting the user.
-In this case, the ``plugin-menu-archetype` archetype will be generated with a custom menu entry that launches a custom action.
+In this case, the `plugin-menu-archetype` archetype will be generated with a custom menu entry that launches a custom action.
-3. Archetype version will default to CLI image version which is the latest tag
+3. Archetype version will default to CLI image version which is the latest tag.
 4. The custom assembly's Maven dependencies will be saved to the host's maven repository located at `C:\Users\Tyler\.m2\repository`.
 These dependencies will be downloaded and compiled into the assembly during the build phase.
 5. The CLI will launch another CLI instance to run the custom assembly with that custom assembly's data folder being `C:\tmp`.